Twinklebear/lfwatch/README.md

 lfwatch - A LightFileWatcher
 =
-A very lightweight file watcher for Windows (in progress), Linux (in progress) and OS X (coming soon).
-Monitors a directory for file changes and pushes an SDL user event containing information about the change or if compiled without SDL2 support can call a custom user function for each directory being watched.
+A lightweight file watcher for Windows, Linux and OS X. Monitors a directory for file changes and calls the callback set for the directory with information about the event.

-Dependencies
--
-- [SDL2](http://libsdl.org/) if using the SDL2 event pushing version.

 Building
 -
-Uses CMake to build, to disable the SDL2 event path run CMake with `-DNO_SDL`.
-This version will take a `std::function` to be called on an event.
-This isn't currently implemented so I haven't decided on what the function signature should be.
-A different callback can be registered for each directory being watched.

-Examples
+The library uses CMake to build and compiles to a static linked library.
+If you want to build the demo pass `-DBUILD_DEMO=1` when you run CMake.

+Documentation
 -
-The library is very simple, create an `lfw::Watcher` and then select the directories and changes you want to watch for with the `watch` method and call `update` to let the watcher get information about any changes.
-The SDL User event or registered callbacks are passed an `lfw::EventData` struct containing information about the event.
+### Callback
+The callback set for each watched directory should be a `std::function<void(const lfw::EventData&)>`.
+This is also typedef'd as `lfw::Callback`.

+### EventData
+The `lfw::EventData` struct passed to your callback contains information about the watched directory and event filters along with the file name and event that was caught.
 ```c++
 struct EventData {
 	//dir: the directory being watched